 To find out more about the differences between FHA and conventional loans, talk to one of our knowledgeable experts.

-The additional costs of FHA mortgage insurance and also the upfront mortgage insurance premiums (up to 1.75 percent of your loan amount as of January 2013, rolled into your loan) mean that the cost-benefit of using an FHA loan over conventional might not be as straightforward as it appears.
+FHA also requires an upfront mortgage insurance premium – which raised to to 1.75 percent of your loan amount as of January 2013.
+This means that the cost-benefit of using an FHA loan over conventional might not be as straightforward as it appears.
 As with many other financial decisions, using a conventional refinance is a cost-benefit calculation for you and your home.

 A conventional loan is typically best for those with a minimum credit score of 660 to 680, have good equity in their home, and can prove current income and assets.